🎙️

 Four Pillars of Sexual Health

-Dr. Malik's foundational framework for optimal sexual function, comprising Fuel (nutrition), Strength (exercise), Environment (stress, sleep, chemicals, social influences, porn), and Confidence (knowledge, communication, novelty).
-Addressing these pillars provides a holistic approach to improving one's sex life and overall well-being.
+Dr. Reena Malik's framework for optimizing sexual function, comprising Fuel (nutrition), Strength (cardiovascular, resistance, and pelvic floor exercise), Environment (stress, sleep, chemicals, social influences, porn), and Confidence (knowledge, curiosity, communication, exploration).
+These pillars form the foundational 'house' of sexual health.

 Sensate Focus